michaelyamout/writeups/index.md

 ```

 We have four open ports on our target machine.
 After no success with enumerating port 445 (SMB), I decided to open our target machine in a web browser to view what is hosted on port 80 (http://10.10.10.63:80).
 It appears our target is running ‘Ask Jeeves’ as a service and is running on ‘Microsoft-IIS/10.0’.
-I will run a DirBuster scan to enumerate further files and directories here but did not obtain anything useful.
+I will run a <a href="https://tools.kali.org/web-applications/dirbuster">DirBuster</a> scan to enumerate further files and directories here but did not obtain anything useful.

 ![jeeves](https://user-images.githubusercontent.com/85421181/121051454-17436980-c77f-11eb-8650-e492b0a48f6c.png)